BJP's Suvendu urges Centre to send doctors to deal with dengue-hit Bengal | Politics

 - India

-Senior BJP leader Suvendu Adhikari on Monday wrote to Union Health Minister Mansukh Mandaviya, urging him to send a team of doctors and public health experts to guide the state authorities to monitor the “worsening dengue situation” in West Bengal.
+Senior BJP leader Suvendu Adhikari on Monday wrote to Union Health Minister Mansukh Mandaviya, urging him to send a team of doctors and public health experts to guide the West Bengal administration to check the ''worsening'' dengue situation in the state.

 In the last week, over 5,000 people tested positive for dengue in West Bengal, with most of the cases reported from North 24 Parganas district, a health official said.